jonah-chen/HACKENBUSH/README.md

 - Rendering of nodes and edges in 3D space.
 - Infinite world.
 - Finite collections of red, blue, or green branches.
-- Infinite stacks of branches (only the harmonic generator is implemented for now)
+- Infinite stacks of branches (only the harmonic generator is implemented for now).
+- Player can chop down branches, and unsupported branches will disappear.
+- Basic world generator (see `testworld.hkb`).

 ### TODO:

 - Menu screen
 - Ground texture
-- Player chopping down branches
-- World generation
+- Procedural world generation

 ### More Ambitious Goals: